sap-cx-actions/commerce-build/README.md

 - GitHub repository with SAP Commerce Cloud in the Public Cloud (CCv2) project.
 - SAP Commerce Cloud in the Public Cloud (CCv2) project with the required configurations.
-- Webhook URL or email address(es) to send notifications.
+- Webhook URL (Slack or Microsoft Teams) or email address(es) to send notifications.
 - GitHub Actions enabled in the repository.
 - GitHub token with the required permissions.
 - SAP Commerce Cloud in the Public Cloud (CCv2) API Token.